 13. Almost 40 million Americans own a smart speaker.

 Smart speakers are becoming a common household item.
-In fact, the statistics on voice search from 2018 indicate that 39 million Americans own one.
+In fact, the statistics on voice search from 2018 indicate that 39 million Americans own one, or as SEO statistics put, 1 in 6 Americans.
 These include familiar items such as Amazon Echo, Apple HomePod, and Google Home.

 14. In 2017, 35.6 million Americans used a voice-activated assistant device at least once a month.